-- To encourage exemplar leadership and best practice governance of our subsidiaries by appointing directors that have the appropriate mix of industry, sector, strategic, community focus and technical skills. - Provide an environment for our commercial entities to perform without undue political influence, whilst ensuring alignment with the views of our ultimate shareholder.
+- To encourage exemplar leadership and best practice governance of our subsidiaries by appointing directors that have the appropriate mix of industry, sector, strategic, community focus, technical skills and diversity. - Provide an environment for our commercial entities to perform without undue political influence, whilst ensuring alignment with the views of our ultimate shareholder.